n0m4official/AetherSec/README.md

 ## 📜 License

-MIT License — See `LICENSE` file for details.
+MIT License — See `LICENSE.txt` for details.
-EOF